andreabl/ha-fnugg/README.md

 # Home Assistant Fnugg Integration

-This custom integration allows you to add Fnugg weather data to your Home Assistant setup.
+This custom integration allows you to add Fnugg Ski Resort data  (https://fnugg.no/) into your Home Assistant setup.
+This code is experimental, but it Works for me(tm).

 ## Installation via HACS